reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-We can also configure the `KafkaTemplate` with a ProducerListener to get an asynchronous callback (`onSuccess` or `onError`) instead of waiting for the `Future` as shown in the above example.
+We can get an asynchronous callback with help of ProducerListener (`onSuccess` or `onError`) instead of waiting for the `Future` as shown in the above example.
 Send methods of `KafkaTemplate` returns a `ListenableFuture<SendResult>` we can register a callback with the listener to receive the result of the send.

 ### Using `RoutingKafkaTemplate`

+We can use `RoutingKafkaTemplate` when we have multiple producers with different configuration and we want to select producer at runtime based on the topic name.

 ```java
 @Configuration